RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 Optional Project Variables
 --------------------------

-These variables all have default values that can be overridden for custom behavior.
+These variables all have default values that can be overridden for custom behaviour.
 Look in :idf_file:`/tools/cmake/project.cmake` for all of the implementation details.

 - ``COMPONENT_DIRS``: Directories to search for components.
 Defaults to ``IDF_PATH/components``, ``PROJECT_DIR/components``, and ``EXTRA_COMPONENT_DIRS``.
 Override this variable if you don't want to search for components in these places.